How to Get Free Internet and Wi-Fi

 1. Your Cell Phone Provider

 Did you know that several cell phone providers offer a free mobile hotspot feature that lets you share your mobile connection with other devices in your home, like your computer or tablet?
-When you turn on this service (which can be done in the settings section of your mobile phone), it basically turns your cell phone into a router that you can connect your various devices to, like laptops and tablets.
+When you turn on this service (which can be done in the settings section of your mobile phone), it basically turns your cell phone into a wireless router that you can connect your various devices to, like laptops and tablets.

 The first thing you want to do before even turning your hotspot feature on is to call up your cell phone provider and ask if free mobile hotspot access is part of your existing plan.
 Another thing you will want to think about when using this service is to make sure you don’t have a data cap.
-If you do, surfing the web using your free hotspot setup can end up not being free if you go over your data allowance.
+If you do, surfing the web using your free hotspot setup can end up not being a free data plan if you go over your data allowance.
 Also, ask your cell phone provider if using the hotspot feature slows down your internet speeds at all.

 2. Free ISP

-Free ISP is a great resource for finding free and discounted internet service providers because it lists all the providers in your state along with their current rates, some of which could be free!
+Free ISP is a great resource for finding free and discounted internet service providers because it lists all the providers in your state along with their current rates, some of which could be a free plan!
 You just visit their site, and click on your state.
 If your state doesn’t have any free internet providers listed, don’t despair!
 Just keep reading, and I’ll share some more great ways to get free internet access with you.

 If you just so happen to have a landline and only need the internet here and there, NetZero is a decent option for you.
 Their free internet service is dial-up, which means it will be slow and not ideal for streaming videos or gaming.
 It’s also capped at 10 hours a month.